Louella Parsons

-Louella Rose Oettinger (August 6, 1881 – December 9, 1972), known by the pen name Louella Parsons, was an American gossip columnist and screenwriter.
+Louella Rose Oettinger Parsons (August 6, 1881 – December 9, 1972), was an American gossip columnist and screenwriter.
 At her peak, her columns were read by 20 million people in 700 newspapers worldwide.

 She was the first writer of a dedicated column on motion pictures in the United States, writing one in 1914 for the Chicago Record-Herald.
 She later started a similar column for the New York Morning Telegraph, being lured away by William Randolph Hearst's New York American in 1924 because she had championed Hearst's mistress Marion Davies.
-She subsequently became an influential figure in Hollywood and remained the unchallenged "Queen of Hollywood gossip" until the arrival of the flamboyant Hedda Hopper, with whom she feuded for years.
+She subsequently became an influential figure in Hollywood, based at Hearst's Los Angeles Examiner, and remained the unchallenged "Queen of Hollywood gossip" until the arrival of the flamboyant Hedda Hopper, with whom she feuded for years.

 Early life

 Parsons was born Louella Rose Oettinger in Freeport, Illinois, the daughter of Helen (née Stine) and Joshua Oettinger.
 Her father was of German Jewish descent, as was her maternal grandfather, while her maternal grandmother, Jeanette Wilcox, was of Irish origin.
 During her childhood, her parents attended an Episcopal church.
 She had two brothers, Edwin and Fred, and a sister, Rae.
 In 1890, her widowed mother married John H. Edwards.
 They lived in Dixon, Illinois.

 Parsons decided to become a writer or a reporter during high school.
 At her 1901 high school graduation, she gave a foretelling speech, titled "Great Men", after which her principal announced that she would become a great writer.

 After high school, Parsons enrolled in a teacher's course at a local Dixon college.
 She received a financial contribution from a distant German relative.
 While still in college, Parsons obtained her first newspaper job as a part-time writer for the Dixon Star.
 In 1902, she became the first female journalist in Dixon, where she gossiped about Dixon social circles, making a step towards her Hollywood career.

 She and her first husband, John Parsons, moved to Burlington, Iowa.
 Her only child, Harriet (1906–1983), who grew up to become a film producer, was born there.
 While in Burlington, Parsons saw her first motion picture, The Great Train Robbery (1903).